getyoti/yoti-doc-scan-react-native/README.md

 ```

 ### Release build configuration
-If you're using *Proguard* or other obfuscation tool, please, add these configuration rules to your proguard-rules.pro file:
+If you're using **Proguard** or other obfuscation tool, add the following configuration rules to your proguard-rules.pro file:
 ```groovy
 -keep class com.yoti.** { *; }
 -keep class com.microblink.** { *; }